Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 Usually, the sale and settlement contingency allows the seller to keep showing their home to other potential buyers.
 And, if another buyer makes an offer, the seller can give the original buyer 24 to 48 hours to remove the contingency on their initial offer.
 The property will be sold to the new buyer if the original buyer cannot remove the contingency.

 A settlement contingency is used when a buyer has accepted an offer on the home they are currently selling.
-This contingency will protect the buyer in case the sale of their current home doesn’t go through.
+This contingency will protect the buyer if the sale of their current home doesn’t go through.

 Typically, this type of contingency won’t allow the seller to entertain offers from other buyers.
 The contract will remain valid as long as the buyer’s home closes on the date listed in the contract.